MARKET DATA: 10 Cities with the Most Homebuilding Gains

 Indicators for the August Business Outlook Survey suggest that the region's manufacturing sector is continuing to grow.
 Firms also remain optimistic about continued growth over the next six months.

 Initial Unemployment Claims dip by 14,000 in Latest Report

-In the week ending August 16, initial claims were 302,000, an increase of 23,000 from the previous week's revised level.
-The 4-week moving average was 297,250, a decrease of 3,500 from the previous week's revised average.
-This is the lowest level for this average since April 15, 2006 when it was 296,000.
+In the week ending August 16, initial claims were 298,000, a decrease of 14,000 from the previous week's revised level 312,000.
+The 4-week moving average was 300,750, an increase of 4,750 from the previous week's revised average.

 The MetroIntelligence Economic Update is provided to BuilderBytes by MetroIntelligence Real Estate & Economic Advisors.